P4ndro/VistoAPP/README.md

-# VistoAPP
+# Visto

-VistoAPP is a MERN-stack MVP that turns your GitHub activity into a customizable, shareable developer portfolio.
+Visto is a MERN-stack MVP that turns your GitHub activity into a customizable, shareable developer portfolio.

 This project is designed to be **no-AI**, **free-tier friendly**, and **hackathon-ready**: